 Salote Radrodro.
 [File Photo]

-Radrodro was charged with one count of giving false information to a public servant and one count of obtaining a financial advantage.
+The former SODELPA MP has been convicted of one count of giving false information to a public servant and one count of obtaining a financial advantage.